'Wrong comparison': Health Ministry on India recording 7th-highest coronavirus cases

 Gupta said that 681 laboratories (476 government labs and 205 private labs) are testing for COVID-19.
 "Our situation has eased out in terms of testing."

-She said India is conducting an average of 1.2 lakh tests daily adding that India has been using indigenous platforms to ramp up testing.
+She said our nation is conducting an average of 1.2 lakh tests daily adding that India has been using indigenous platforms to ramp up testing.

 She also said that both Truenat screening and confirmatory tests have now been validated.